antonmi/Strom/README.md

 #### The "flow" data-structure
 One can see an empty map as the first argument in Strom.Composite.call(%{}, greeter).

-Strom components operates with "flow" - a named set of streams.
+Strom components operate with "flow" - a named set of streams.
 It's a map with streams as values and their names as keys:

 For example:
 ```elixir